Literary Scout

 How do you find out what is foreign publishers should acquire?

-Asked by Lillian about 11 years ago
+Asked by Lillian over 11 years ago

 Perks include free galleys, business lunches and dinners, publishing parties, and yes, trips to bookfairs and occassionally to visit clients in their home countries.